 US airline Jetblue is the only other carrier to offer sliding doors in Mint (their Business Class), but this feature is only available in select seats.

-The Big Three US carriers, American, Delta, and United, have all unveiled new business class products over the past few months.
-American has showcased its upcoming seat on the A350 and United previewed its “Polaris” business class experience.
-Up to now, these US carriers fell short of offering the Best Business Class product worldwide.
-It will be interesting to see if these new offerings get all three airlines into the top 10.
+The Big Three US carriers, American, Delta, and United, have all unveiled new Business Class products.
+American features its Business Class seat on the A350 and United offers its “Polaris” Business Class experience.
+Up to now, these US carriers, however, fell short of offering the Best Business Class product worldwide.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.